and75/Electron-Digital-sign-for-salons/README.md

 ### Electron
-Dans cette version, l'application est implémentée dans Electron pour permettre son exécution hors ligne sur les appareils tactiles sous le système d'exploitation Windows.
-Electron gère:
+In this version, the application is implemented in Electron to allow its execution offline on touch devices under the Windows operating system.
-- L'installation
+- Installation
-- Récupération et stockage de données (json, images)
+- Data recovery and storage (json, images)
-- Écriture en temps réel de données statistiques (stocage de type Json)
-- Envoi de données statiques et de donnes concernat l'état de l'application au serveur via cron
+- Real-time writing of statistical data (Json type storage)
+- Sending static data and application state data to the server via cron

-Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.
+Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s- bash-shell/) or use `node` from the command prompt.

-## Comment installer et utiliser l'application
+## How to install and use the app

 ### Install Node
-Pour une utilisation correcte de l'application, vous avez besoin de:
+For correct use of the application you need:

 - NodeJs v14.15.1
 - Npm 6.14.8

-Pour ceux qui ne connaissent pas il est tout à fait possible d'avoir différentes versions de node et donc de npm

-Une fois Node installé, vous devez vous rendre dans le dossier de votre projet.
+For those who do not know it is quite possible to have different versions of node and therefore of npm

+Once Node is installed, you need to go to your project folder.

 #### Install dependencies
 `npm install`